melaniebeck/SDSSutils/jpegs/README.md

 print jpg.url
 ```

-## Example usage 2) Create a file with a list of jpg urls for wget-ing
+## Example usage 2) Create a bash script with a list of jpg urls for wget-ing
 ```
 from jpegCreator import *